casper-network/docs-archive/dapp-dev-guide/workflow/setup.rst

 Action Thresholds
 ~~~~~~~~~~~~~~~~~

-Each account within a Casper network has action thresholds that manage permissions to deploy and manage the account.
-These action thresholds are termed as ``deployment`` and ``key_management`` respectively.
-Each threshold defines the minimum weight
-that one or a combination of one or more keys must have to either:
+Each account within a Casper Network has action thresholds that manage permissions to deploy and manage the account.
+These action thresholds are named ``deployment`` and ``key_management`` respectively.
+Each threshold defines the minimum weight that one or a combination of keys must have to either:

-1. Send a deploy to the network.
+1. Send a deploy to the network
-2. Manage the account to edit the state of the keys within the account.
+2. Manage the account to edit the state of the keys within the account

-In order to achieve multi-sig we require that the combined weight of the main-key and associated key is either greater than or equal to
+To use the multi-signature (multi-sig) feature in Casper, we require that the *main key* and *associated key*'s combined weight is greater than or equal to the deployment threshold.
+We can do this by having each key's weight equal to half of the deployment threshold.
-the ``deployment`` action-threshold.

-We can do this having the weight of each key be half the ``deployment`` threshold.

 Contract Description
 ~~~~~~~~~~~~~~~~~~~~~

-We can run a simple session contract that will execute within the context our main account.
-Below is body of the contract that will be compiled to WASM and then sent to the network as part of a deploy.
+We can run a simple session contract that will execute within the context of our main account.
+Below is the contract body that will be compiled to WASM and then sent to the network as part of a deploy.

-**Important Note**: The contract example will setup a very specific account configuration and is not a general purpose contract.
+**Important Note**: This contract example will set up a particular account configuration and is not a general-purpose contract.

 ::